shybyte/copyright-header/README.md

 # Usage Hints

-* Use it inside of an git repo
+* Use it inside of an git repo.
-* It will only affect files tracked by git
+* It will only affect files tracked by git.
-*

 ## Usage Examples (assuming global installation)